aimms/how-to/Articles/144/144-Stopwatch.rst

     or the measuring of a piece of code executed when some condition is true.

 When fine control of measured execution time is needed, the `time functions of AIMMS can be used <https://documentation.aimms.com/functionreference/elementary-computational-operations/time-functions/>`_.
-Based on those funtions a Stopwatch Library was created, more details and download here.
+Based on those functions a Stopwatch Library was created, more details and download here.

 Example
 -------